alpacahq/alpaca-trade-api-python/README.md

 ```

-## Support and Contribute
+## Support and Contribution

 For technical issues particular to this module, please report the
 issue on this GitHub repository.
-Any API issue can be reported through
+Any API issues can be reported through
 Alpaca's customer support.

-New features, as well as bug fixes by sending pull request is always
+New features, as well as bug fixes, by sending pull request is always
 welcomed.